What I Wish I’d Known Before Hiring a Contractor

 Good contractors get work through word of mouth, so they don’t really need to advertise.
 When you’re looking to hire someone, says Steve Maxwell, a widely published home improvement coach, ask friends and family for recommendations.
 If the job is large, consider several options, ask for at least three references and speak to previous clients before you sign any contracts.

-Ask a contractor to inspect your house at least once a year.
+Ask a contractor to inspect your house once a year.
 Do you need to caulk around your windows and doors?
 Are any shingles loose?
 It’s a lot less expensive to hire someone to address those things than it is to replace them after years of neglect.

-Canadian contractors may charge different prices for the same job.
+Contractors may charge different prices for the same job.
 Some ask for more when they’re busy.
 They may also raise their fees for houses that are filthy, so keep yours clean.

 Before you throw something out, ask whether your contractor can repair it.
 They might be able to fix window frames, furniture and crown moulding—even tree houses and sheds.